OnslowCollege/WebPlayground/README.md

 # Onslow College Digital Technologies

-## Swift Template
+## Programming Template

-Use this template to develop a text-based program in Swift 6 on a Linux host.
+Use this template to develop a program in Swift 6 on a Linux host.